-Pes planus (PP) is the loss of the medial longitudinal arch of the foot.
-There are various types and causes of flat feet.
-Usually, treatment is only needed if PP is new, painful or progressing, or when there is a fixed deformity or other associated problem.
+Pes planus (commonly referred to as 'flat feet') is a relatively common foot deformity and is defined by the loss of the medial longitudinal arch of the foot where it contacts or nearly contacts the ground .
+It can be flexible or rigid and it results in relative flattening of the plantar surface.
+Pes planus may be lifelong, or acquired through time, inflammation or other musculoskeletal problems.
+Pes planus treatment is generally only needed if the condition is new, painful or progressing, or when there is a fixed deformity or other associated problem.

-- Valgus position of the heel (turned outwards).
+- Valgus position of the heel and forefoot (turned outwards); and

-- Pronation of the midfoot, usually referred to as 'hyperpronation' (the midfoot turns inwards).
+- Pronation (rolling inwards) of the midfoot, usually referred to as 'hyperpronation'.

-- Pes planus (PP) can be part of normal development:
+- Pes planus can be part of normal development:

 - There may be ligamentous laxity, which is probably determined genetically.

-- Most of these children spontaneously develop a strong normal arch by around age 10.
+- Most of these children spontaneously develop a strong normal arch by around the age of 10 years.

-- Abnormal development of the foot, producing PP, may be due to:
+- Abnormal development of the foot, producing pes planus, may be due to:

-- Around 20% of adults have PP. The majority have a flexible flat foot and no symptoms.
+Around 20% of adults have pes planus, most of whom lack physiological arch development, probably due to ligamentous laxity.
+The majority have a flexible foot and no symptoms.
 However, if there is also heel cord contracture, there may be symptoms (see 'Contributing factors', below) .

 - Tear of the spring ligament (rare).